talyguryn/konta/README.md

 Keep your infrastructure in Git.
 Deploy automatically.
 Stay simple.

 **Perfect for:** Single VPS, Docker Compose stacks, self-hosted projects.

+## Why

+If you're like me, you want a simple way to manage your server infrastructure using Git.
+I prefer managing my projects on VPS with a few docker-compose files in separate dirs.
+But Also I want to have a single source of truth for my infrastructure in Git, and I want it to automatically deploy whenever I push changes.
+I'd love to use k3s + flux but it's overkill for a single VPS.
+I just want something simple, reliable, and Git-driven.

+So I built Konta — a tiny, single binary tool that watches a Git repository and automatically deploys Docker Compose stacks on your server.
+It handles atomic updates, orphan cleanup, and hooks for pre/post deploy scripts.
+It's perfect for anyone who wants GitOps for their single-node Docker infrastructure without the complexity of Kubernetes.

 ## What is Konta?